-If you would like to access the RHPA Module, or submit your learning goals or accomplishment statements, please click here
+If you would like to access the College Selected Jurisprudence Module or review your learning goals or accomplishment statements from previous years, please click here

 The Regulated Health Professions Act requires all regulatory bodies including the College of Physiotherapists of Manitoba (CPM) to establish and maintain a continuing competency program to promote high practice standards among registrants.
 Continuing competence requires that the health professionals demonstrate to their respective Colleges that they maintain and enhance their ability to practice.

 Physiotherapists in Manitoba have always engaged in continuing professional development activities.
 In order to support their efforts, the Continuing Competency Committee has designed a user-friendly program that is relevant to all, and has the flexibility to adapt to various workplace environments.